0

 • Eddy current separators – Recover non-ferrous metals.

-• Electrostatic separators – Differentiate conductive (e.g., copper, aluminum) from non-conductive materials.
+• Electrostatic separators – Differentiate conductive (e.g., copper, aluminium) from non-conductive materials.

 Chemical Processing Facilities